+No work today.
+Last night I went to bed at 12:30.
+I woke up this morning (around 7) feeling fantabulous, and decided "Meh, I'm still below the 7-9 hour mark.
+Let's get a few more hours of beauty sleep in."
+I slept for two and a half extra hours, and woke up at about 9:30 feeling like donkey dung.
+I also had a nightmare.
 This has happened before (having nightmares when oversleeping).
 I would like to know if anyone has had any similar experiences.
 I would also like to ask if anyone gets below the 'average' amount of sleep and wakes up feeling great, but then goes back to sleep and wakes up feeling cruddy - even if they are not technically 'oversleeping'.

 I need to sleep on a bed with an elevated head-end, while my wife needs to sleep on a bed with her feet elevated.
 I'd like to find an adjustable bed that lets us do this.
 Difficulty: I must sleep on my side or stomach, but all adjustable mattresses seem to fold in the middle (for example, like this), making sleeping on anything but your back uncomfortable or impossible.
 Surely there's a power-adjustable bed that keeps the mattress planar but tilted, allowing you to adjust the degree of tilt with the press of a button?
 If there is, I can't find it. [more inside]